afroditeapp/afrodite-backend/crates/api_client/docs/ChatApi.md

 > post_sender_message_id(account_id, sender_message_id)
 Set conversation specific expected sender message ID which API caller

-Set conversation specific expected sender message ID which API caller account owns.
+account owns.
 This errors if the accounts are not in match state.

 ### Parameters